 To remove the Net-Trol, rinse with clean fresh water whilst scrubbing with a stiff nylon brush.
 Allow the timber to completely dry before application of Textrol penetrating oil.
 Generally, in favourable conditions, this will take between 2 and 3 days.

 If the shed in question has already been painted or stained, this finish will need to be removed prior to application of Textrol.
 The quickest and easiest way would be to use Owatrol Prepdeck Stripper Cleaner.
 To use Prepdeck, simply apply to the surface and allow to work for 15-30 minutes.
 Then using a stiff nylon brush scrub the surface whilst rinsing with lots of clean fresh water.
 After the Owatrol Prepdeck has been removed treat the surface with Owatrol Net-trol Wood Cleaner & Colour Restorer, as described previously.

-Before application, thoroughly shake or stir the Textrol container, then using either a brush or roller apply a coat of Textrol to the sheds surface and allow it to penetrate the timber for 15-30 minutes.
-After allowing the first coat, apply the second in the same way, do not allow the timber to dry out between coats however, as Textrol requires ‘wet on wet’ application.
-Continue to apply coats until the Textrol is no longer absorbed into the timber, remove any excess with a clean lint free cloth.
+Before application, thoroughly shake or stir the Textrol container.
+Then using either a brush or roller apply a coat of Textrol to the sheds surface.
+Allow it to penetrate the timber for 15-30 minutes.
+After allowing the first coat, apply the second in the same way.
+Do not allow the timber to dry out between coats.
+However, as Textrol requires ‘wet on wet’ application.
+Continue to apply coats until the Textrol is no longer absorbed into the timber.
+Remove any excess with a clean lint free cloth.

 Solignum Architectural Opaque Wood Stain